Overlay

 It will be the end of those flimsy circulars we get in the mail, for sure.
 I see marketers getting really good at combining offline and online.
 Holiday shopping, for example, will be defined by mobile.
 When I go Toys R Us to shop for Christmas presents, that’s when I want to know about the hottest toys and receive a discount coupon.

-The opportunity to stitch online and offline together thru predictive marketing is radical.
+The opportunity to stitch online and offline together through predictive marketing is radical.
 When marketers understand individuals and context, they create more meaningful experiences.
 Companies that successfully do this will differentiate themselves in the market and, ultimately, capture more than their fair share of revenue.

 Stay tuned for what both Randy and Emotive Brand do next.